kubewarden/docs/src/distributing-policies/secure-supply-chain.md

 In the above example, the `minimumMatches` field has been assigned a value 2.
 This means that at least two of the signature requirements listed **need to be fulfilled** for the policy to be trusted.
 The default value that the `minimumMatches` field assumes is `1`.
-- `allOf`: All the signatures requirements defined in this section must be valid so that the policy can be trusted.
+- `allOf`: All the signature requirements defined in this section must be valid so that the policy can be trusted.

 Each of these sections can contain one or more signature requirements.